People are pointing out a lot of similarities between Taylor Swift’s new video and this ad

 Swift’s latest video, for her song Delicate, was released on March 12 but according to viewers has a lot of similarities to the fragrance ad aired in 2016, featuring actress Margaret Qualley.

-In each video, Qualley and Swift wear similar formal dress, pull silly faces and dance behind unsuspecting people at a formal event.
+In each video, Qualley and Swift wear similar formal dresses, pull silly faces and dance behind unsuspecting people.

 ✔ silly wink faces pic.twitter.com/dS2rR3qGop